Ateneo–La Salle rivalry: UAAP

+La Salle's ongoing head-to-head winning streak against Ateneo continued throughout the elimination rounds in Season 86, with Ateneo missing out consecutive seasons for Final Four contention for the first time since Season 69.
+La Salle, however, lost to the eventual finalists UST Golden Tigresses and NU Lady Bulldogs in the elimination rounds, with UST eventually dethroning La Salle during their Final Four matchup and becoming the first team to oust La Salle from UAAP Finals contention at any given point of the season (elimination rounds or playoffs) multiple times since the debut of Ramil de Jesus as the latter team's (currently ongoing) head coach in Season 60 in 1997.
+As a result, Season 86 marks the first time since Season 70 in 2008 that neither Ateneo nor La Salle have qualified to the women's volleyball championship series in the UAAP.

 Women's volleyball tournament results

-The rivalry started to gain recognition in UAAP Season 74 when both teams met in the Finals for the first time.
-Head-to-head championships between the teams have La Salle leading 4 championships to 2.
-The Ateneo Lady Eagles and the De La Salle Lady Spikers have fought in the UAAP Finals for six (6) consecutive times from Seasons 74 to 79 (2012–2017), where the Lady Eagles won in 2014 and 2015 while the Lady Spikers won in 2012, 2013, 2016, and 2017.
+The rivalry started to gain recognition in UAAP Season 74 when both teams met in the finals for the first time.
+Head-to-head championships between the teams have La Salle leading four championships to two.
+The Ateneo Lady Eagles and the De La Salle Lady Spikers have fought in the UAAP Finals for six consecutive times from Seasons 74 to 79 (2012–2017), where the Lady Eagles won in 2014 and 2015 while the Lady Spikers won in 2012, 2013, 2016, and 2017.